How to Analyze Customer Feedback at Scale (Without Reading Every Comment)

 5. Push summarized insights into the backlog.

-Audyr is designed around exactly this flow.
-The product captures feedback conversationally, groups repeated requests, and routes prioritized insights into your workflow through integrations.
+Audyr is built around exactly this flow: capture feedback conversationally, group repeated requests, surface sentiment and urgency, then route prioritized insights into your delivery tool through integrations.

-Sentiment is useful when it helps you spot risk, not when it becomes a vanity metric.
+Sentiment is useful when it helps you spot risk.
+It stops being useful the moment it becomes a vanity metric on a dashboard.

 Strong sentiment can tell you: